 Forecasting Global Weather with Graph Neural Networks

-In the second half of 2021 I worked on a project to forecast global weather (think GFS or ECMWF) using a data-driven, machine learning approach.
-It seems to work well, with forecast performance improving upon previous data-driven approaches and comparable to operational, full-resolution, physical models from GFS and ECMWF, at least when evaluated on 1-degree scales and when using reanalysis initial conditions.
+In the second half of 2021 I worked on a project to forecast global weather (think NOAA's GFS or ECMWF's IFS) using a data-driven, machine learning approach.
+It works well, with forecast performance improving upon previous data-driven approaches and comparable to operational, full-resolution, physical models from GFS and ECMWF, at least when evaluated on 1-degree scales and when using reanalysis initial conditions.
 Please feel free to email me with any feedback.

 The video below shows 5-day rollouts of ERA5 (left) and the ML model (right).
 Three separate rollouts are shown, and for each rollout we cycle through Q850, T850, U500, V500, W500, and Z500.